-Except as noted below, you must file if Test 1 or Test 2 applies.
+Except as noted on page 2, you must file Form 940 if Test 1 or Test 2 applies.

 Test 1.
-You paid wages of \$1,500 or more in any calendar quarter in 1997 or 1998.
+You paid wages of \$1,500 or more in any calendar quarter in 1998 or 1999.

 Test 2.
-You had one or more employees for at least some part of a day in any 20 or more different weeks in 1997 or 20 or more different weeks in 1998.
+You had one or more employees for at least some part of a day in any 20 or more different weeks in 1998 or 20 or more different weeks in 1999.

 Count all regular, temporary, and part-time employees.
 A partnership should not count its partners.
-If there is a change in ownership or other transfer of business during the year, each employer who meets Test 1 or 2 must file.
+If a business changes hands during the year, each employer who meets Test 1 or 2 must file.
 Do not report wages paid by the prior (or subsequent) employer.
+But see Successor employer on page 5.

 Household employers.
-File a FUTA tax return ONLY if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 1997 or 1998 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
+File a FUTA tax return ONLY if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 1998 or 1999 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
 Individuals, estates, and trusts that owe FUTA tax for household work in a private home, in most cases, must file Schedule H (Form 1040), Household Employment Taxes, instead of Form 940 or 940-EZ.
-See the instructions for Schedule H (Form 1040).
+See the Instructions for Household Employers.

-In some cases, such as when you employ both household employees and other employees, you may have the option to report social security, Medicare, and withheld Federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of on Schedule H. If you reported your household employee's wages on Form 941 or 943, you must use Form 940 or 940-EZ to report FUTA tax.
+In some cases, such as when you employ both household employees and other employees, you may choose to report social security, Medicare, and withheld Federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of on Schedule H. If you choose to report on Form 941 or 943, you must use Form 940 or 940-EZ to report FUTA tax.